Cannabidiol (CBD) Oil

 - Broad Spectrum: Contains a similar spectrum of all of the cannabinoids and terpenes extracted from the plant, but with the trace amounts of THC removed.

-- Isolate: Often known as raw CBD oil, isolates strip away all other cannabinoids and terpenes until all that’s left is a crystalline powder of pure CBD.
-To create an oil consistency, crystalline CBD powder is usually mixed with a carrier oil such as coconut or olive oil.
+- Isolate: Often known as raw CBD oil, isolate has had all other cannabinoids and terpenes stripped away until all that’s left is a crystalline powder of pure CBD.
+To create an oil, crystalline CBD powder is usually mixed with a carrier oil such as coconut or olive oil.
 CBD isolates with a purity range of 99.9% and above won’t have trace amounts of THC, whereas a CBD isolate of 99.5% and below may still have traces of THC.

-CBD oil may also be one of the following product types:
+CBD may also be one of the following product types:

 - Isolate: isolated CBD compound in a fine white powder